-The school site Safe School Leadership Team (SSLT) carries out the Field Response level of crisis and emergency management and the District School Safety Team functions at the Local Government level.
+The school Site Safety Team (SST) carries out the Field Response level of crisis and emergency management and the District Emergency Response Team (DERT) functions at the Local Government level.

-- Facilitate the flow of information within and between levels of the system. - Facilitate coordination among all responding agencies.
+• Facilitate the flow of information within and between levels of the system.